symbiote-h2020/ResourceAccessProxyPlugin/README.md

 There are following RAP plugin consumers:
 - for reading resources there is `ReadingResourceListener`
-- for activating actuator and calling service there is `WritingToResourceListener`
+- for activating actuator there is `ActuatingoResourceListener`
+- for invoking service there is `InvokingServiceResourceListener`
 - for beginning and ending subscription there is `NotificationResourceListener`

 Registering and unregistering resources is done by calling `register...` or `unregister...` methods in `RapPlugin` class. `RapPlugin` class can be injected like any other bean.

 ### 5. Reading resources